cal-itp/benefits/docs/README.md

 ### Practices

-The team is automatically notified when vulnerabilities are discovered in dependencies of the application via [GitHub Dependabot](https://github.com/features/security/software-supply-chain).
+[Dependabot](https://github.com/features/security/software-supply-chain) immediately notifies the team of vulnerabilities in application dependencies.

 Upon doing new major integrations, features, or architectural changes, the Benefits team has a penetration test performed by a third party to ensure the security of the system.